 The Rise and Fail of the Self-Cert mortgage

-Inexperienced IFAs would often offer contractors the same self-cert mortgage as the self-employed.
-Whilst it wasn’t the most appropriate mortgage for contractors, many took their IFA up on their offer.
+Before the credit crunch, inexperienced IFAs would offer all self-employed workers the same self-cert mortgage.
+Whilst it was never the most appropriate mortgage for contractors, many took their IFA up on their offer.

 They were so popular at one point that one in four mortgages used self-certification of earnings.
 It’s not surprising.